FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + What is event loop?
 What is the difference between call stack and task queue ?

 + Describe event capturing.

++ Can you explain what Function.call and Function.apply do?
+What's the notable difference between the two?